ebmdatalab/bennettbot/README.md

     }
 }
 ```
-Call this with `@BennettBot example say hello`; after a 1 second delay, BennettBot
+Call this with `@BennettBot test say hello`; after a 1 second delay, BennettBot
 will run `echo hello`, write the output to its log folder, and report the
 contents to slack.